Table of Contents

 What Do Cats Tell Us With the Way They Stare?

-So where is my cat looking at and why, what is she trying to tell me?
+So where is my cat looking?
+Why is she looking there?
+And what is she trying to tell me?
 What does it mean when her eyes are wide open?
 What does it mean when a cat squints?
+Knowing the difference between wide-open and half-closed eyes is a great first step, so let’s take a close look.

-Cats are among a group of animals who have the largest eyes in proportion to the size of their bodies.
+Cats are among a group of animals with the largest eyes in proportion to the size of their bodies.
+But some cats stare with extremely wide eyes, even for them!

 Why Does My Cat Stare at Me?